-In addition to the criteria specified in the interior signage section, exterior signage shall also comply with the following.
+In addition to the criteria specified in the interior signage section, Tenants with exterior entrance signage shall also comply with the following.

-- Service Door Sign-Exterior: Rear door shall have store suite address number only posted at six feet (6'-0" ft.) above curb, white four inch (4" in.) vinyl. - Exterior Sign Height: The maximum height of sign letters or components shall not exceed twenty inches (20" in.) but size is subject to Landlord approval and may be required to be smaller. - ☐ Sign Outer Limits- Exterior: The extreme outer limits of the sign letters and components shall fall within a rectangular area that can be defined as follows: - The sides shall not fall closer than twenty-four inches (24" in.) to the side lease lines of the premises. - The top side of which shall fall no closer than twelve inches (12" in.) to the soffit of the mall fascia. - Postal Service Sign: (Exterior Curbside Storefronts Only): Street address identification (street number only) for postal delivery is required and must be placed in the lowest left hand corner of the storefront glazing.
-Numbers to be six inch (6" in.) white vinyl mounted to the inside face of the glass. - Projecting/Blade Sign: One (1) sign with a maximum sign area of four to six square feet (4'-6'sf.) per side, or eight to twelve square feet (8'-12' sf.) total, a maximum sign height of three feet (3'-0" ft.), a maximum sign width of three feet (3'-0"ft.), a maximum sign thickness of six inches (6" in.), and a minimum clear passage height per code.
-The projecting/blade sign shall be located at the main pedestrian entry of the building subject to Landlord approval. - Awnings and Canopies will be allowed for select exterior curbside Tenant elevations only.
+- □ Exterior Sign Height: The maximum height of sign letters or components shall not exceed sixteen inches (16" in.) but size is subject to Landlord approval and may be required to be smaller. - □ Sign Outer Limits- Exterior: The extreme outer limits of the sign letters and components shall fall within a rectangular area that can be defined as follows: - The sides shall not fall closer than twenty-four inches (24" in.) to the side lease lines of the premises. - The top side of which shall fall no closer than twelve inches (12" in.) to the soffit of the mall fascia. - □ Awnings and Canopies will be allowed for select exterior curbside Tenant elevations only.
 All designs shall be submitted for approval by Landlord. - Illumination of awning shall be wash-lit from above awning by approved fixture.
-Fixture counts and placement shall be indicated on submittal drawings, as well as foot-candle.
+Fixture counts and placement shall be indicated on submittal drawings, as well as foot-candle. - □ Service Door Sign-Exterior: Rear door shall have store suite address number only posted at six feet (6'-0" ft.) above curb, white four inch (4" in) vinyl. - Postal Service Sign: (Exterior Curbside Storefronts Only): Street address identification (street number only) for postal delivery is required and must be placed in the lowest left hand corner of the storefront glazing.
+Numbers to be six inch (6" in.) white vinyl mounted to the inside face of the glass.